devuri/twigit/README.md

 Modern development increasingly leans toward mono repo architectures that centralize application code, dependencies, and templates in a unified repository.
 This approach simplifies collaboration, version control, and deployment—making it ideal for large-scale and maintainable web projects.

+ > Embrace the Hybrid CMS:
+>
+> [A hybrid-cms approach](https://github.com/devuri/twigit/blob/main/docs/why.md) allows you to keep WordPress’ as your back end while bypassing the default theme system in favor of a templating engine like Twig.

 ### 1. Install Twigit via Composer